lateralblast/manx/README.md

 By default this script creates an unattended install ISO with a ZFS root filesystem.

-Currently a NixOS installation is required to required to create the ISO, I will be addind support for nix/docker based creation.
+Currently a NixOS installation is required to to create the ISO, I will be adding support for nix/docker based creation.

 Features
 --------